seriouslymatt/seriouslymatt.github.io/index.md

     title: "Weird and Wacky"
     excerpt: "There is nothing more to read yet."
     url: "#test-link"
-    btn_label: "Read More"
+    btn_label: "Read More Later"
     btn_class: "btn--primary"
 feature_row_right:
   - image_path: /assets/splash/feat3.jpg
     title: "Matt Hobbies"
     excerpt: "There is nothing more to read yet."
     url: "#test-link"
-    btn_label: "Read More"
+    btn_label: "Read More Later"
     btn_class: "btn--primary"
 ---